Xeni Gwetʼin First Nation

 The Xeni Gwetʼin First Nation is a First Nations government located in the southwestern Chilcotin District in the western Central Interior region of the Canadian province of British Columbia.
-It is a member of the Tsilhqotʼin Tribal Council.
+It is a member of the Tsilhqotʼin National Government.

 The Xeni Gwetʼin First Nation reserve community and offices are located at the wilderness community of Nemaia Valley, which lies between Chilko Lake and the Taseko Lakes.
+The First Nation was formerly called Nemaiah Valley First Nation.

+They speak the Tsilhqot'in language.

 Chief and councillors

-Roger William (Chief 1991-2008) was once again elected Chief on February 27, 2013 replacing Marilyn Baptiste, who served since 2010.
+Roger William (chief, 1991-2008) was once again elected Chief on February 27, 2013 replacing Marilyn Baptiste, who served since 2010.
 William most recently served as Councillor with Xeni Gwetʼin.
 The vote was tallied at 133 to 94 William over Baptiste.
 Most observers regard this community as one of the best-managed in the area.

+Councillors include James Lulua Jr. and Stephanie Quilt.
+They are governed through a custom electoral system.

 Treaty process

 Xeni Gwetʼin First Nation Government chose not to take part in the British Columbia Treaty Process claiming it out-dated and ineffective, and instead fought for Aboriginal Rights and Title through the Canadian judicial system.
-On June 26, 2014, in Tsilhqotʼin Nation v British Columbia, The Supreme Court of Canada acknowledged Aboriginal Title to approximately 1800 square kilometres of the Nation's traditional territory - a first for any aboriginal group in Canada.
+On June 26, 2014, in Tsilhqotʼin Nation v British Columbia, The Supreme Court of Canada acknowledged Aboriginal Title to approximately 1,800 square kilometres of the nation's traditional territory - a first for any Indigenous group in Canada.

+They are in the Cariboo region and served by the Cariboo (Williams Lake) BC regional office.

 Demographics

-There are about 300 people living on the reserve, with a handful of non-native people in the area.
-Plus they have approximately 300 quajus horses split in multiple herds!
-And their numbers of horses are getting bigger each year.
+As of 2025, the band has 484 registered members.
+Of these, 194 of whom live on reserve.

 Economic development

 The band has an active business management program, which runs the local roads yard as well as a gas-bar.
 Many new houses have been built in the subdivision area near the band office, with an electrical grid.

 The area is not served by the main BC Hydro grid, and so (except for the subdivision) all houses are run on generators and solar power.
+They had their first telephones installed in 2009.